-The national Exploring office has responded by creating new and innovative coeducational Explorer Club programs for students in the sixth, seventh, or eighth grade.
-There is also a new Explorer Journey to Excellence program, in which councils and districts will receive recognition for growth in membership and density.
+The national Exploring office has responded by creating new and innovative coeducational Exploring club programs for students in the sixth, seventh, or eighth grade.
+There is also a new Exploring Journey to Excellence program, in which councils and districts will receive recognition for growth in membership and density.

-The clubs offer an array of program format options.
-For example, participating organizatons can focus on a single career field or choose to present several different careers to their youth participants.
-In either case, hands-on and interactive acitivities should be the main focus.
-In addition, local Explorer posts, the career orientation program for young adults aged 14 to 20, provide mentoring opportunities for the youth in the clubs.
+Clubs offer an array of program format options.
+For example, participating organizations can focus on a single career field or choose to present several different careers to their youth participants.
+In either case, hands-on and interactive activities should be the focus.
+In addition, local Exploring posts, the career orientation program for young adults aged 14 to 20, provide mentoring opportunities for the youth in the clubs.

-Explorer Clubs can be sponsored by schools, service clubs, chambers of commerce, PTAs, or any other organization.
+Exploring clubs can be hosted by schools, service clubs, chambers of commerce, PTAs, or any other organization.